 Housing advice for tenants

-Comprehensive advice on the rights and responsibilities of you and your landlord, deposits and repairs, settling disputes, different types of tenancy and tenancy agreements, including houses in multiple occupation (HMOs):
+Comprehensive advice on the rights and responsibilities of you and your landlord, deposits, and repairs, settling disputes, different types of tenancy and tenancy agreements, including houses in multiple occupations (HMOs):

 • Private renting – GOV.UK

 Landlord harassment is both a criminal and civil offence.

 If your landlord is trying to evict you, you should make your landlord aware of your concerns in writing and inform them that their actions are affecting your peaceful occupation of the property.

 Your landlord should give you at least 24 hours’ notice if they intend to inspect or visit your property.
 You are legally entitled to refuse entry if no notice is given.
 It is a criminal offense for your landlord to visit your property without your prior permission.

 If you feel threatened or if you are being intimidated by your landlord, contact Kent Police, and seek legal advice from either a solicitor or your Citizens’ Advice Bureau.

 Houses in multiple occupations are divided into self-contained flats or bedsits.